 A. While there is no law or rule against being creepy or odd, you are not expected to ignore you own feelings.
 It helps to pause and think about the behaviors that are evoking the reaction in you, not just the personality of the student.
 Depending on the situation, you can always report it to BIT, Student Conduct, or the police.
 Sometimes a person has already been referred and your information might help complete an understanding of the person’s current state of mind.
 While there is not a hard rule about when to report ‘creepy’ behaviors, it is always better to err on the side of caution.
 If it is a student in your class, it helps to have already built a relationship so that you can better understand the student and assess if the behaviors are new/unusual, or if they are just part of someone’s personality.
 You are always welcome to call BIT or Student Conduct and consult with someone if you are not sure what to do.

 A. The college will take appropriate disciplinary action in cases of proven classroom disruption.
 Consequently, you should discuss allegations against named or identifiable students only with individuals who have some role in the disciplinary process.
-Examples of people who usually have such a role include your program coordinator, department chair, academic dean, the SCC Department of Public Safety and the staff in the dean of students' office.
+Examples of people who usually have such a role include your program coordinator, department chair, academic dean, the SCC Department of Public Safety and the staff in the dean of student success' office.
 A general rule to keep in mind is that you should refrain from sharing any personally identifiable information from student education records (like grades, or reports of misconduct) with any person (including a colleague) who has no educational interest in the information.
-If in doubt, confer with your academic dean, the dean of students or the registrar.
+If in doubt, confer with your academic dean, the dean of student success or the registrar.

 A. The Family Educational Rights and Privacy Act (FERPA) protect the privacy of student educational records.
 It does allow for sharing of information within SCC if there is a ‘legitimate educational interest.'
 This means that if you need the information in order to complete a part of your job responsibilities, you can have access to it.
 For example, if you refer a disruptive student to conduct, you will need to know the parameters that the student must function within to return to your classroom.
 However, if a student in your class has a conduct referral for alcohol use and it has nothing to do with your course, you would not need to know that information.
 If there is a legitimate threat, you would be informed of that as well, but you might not be informed if a student is being investigated or assessed.

-Interim Dean of Students: Beth Finders
+Dean of Student Success: Beth Finders